if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Spasenovic/Spasenovic.md

 #File System Implementation

 ###What has to be done, when creating a file foo.txt?
 When creating a file, first you have to find a new block.
-Then you have to override the empty block with the metadata.
+Then you have to write the block address in the metadata.

 ###What has to be done, when the file size has to be increased?
 Especially take care if it needs additional blocks
 A new block has to be found.
 The following block doesn't have to be the next in the System so you have to find it randomly.